Doing business taxes correctly is vital

-The US system has been strategically designed to promote business growth.
-Tax laws and guidelines are intended to ensure that businesses that earn a lot of money pay more in taxes and businesses that earn less pay less.
-But even more important than the logic behind taxes, whether we like it or not, regardless of the reason, every individual and every business is obligated to file a tax return.
-Failure to file a tax return or pay taxes can result in fines, prison time or both.
+The American system is strategically designed to encourage business growth.
+Therefore, tax laws and guidelines guide businesses that earn a lot to pay more and businesses that do not earn as much to pay less.
+But even more important than the logic behind taxes, whatever the reason, whether we like it or not, it is an obligation of every individual and business to do their tax returns.
+Failure to do or evade taxes can be punished with fines, jail time, or both.